System-null/fireseed-trilogy/CONTRIBUTING.md

 General guidelines:

-- Prefer TypeScript for new frontend code under `app/` and `lib/`.
+- Prefer TypeScript for new frontend code (under `app/` and `lib/`).
 - Keep CLI scripts small and composable under `scripts/`.
-- Avoid duplicating logic between the web app and CLI—share utilities when reasonable.
+- Avoid duplicating logic between the web app and CLI – share utilities when reasonable.
 - Write tests for non-trivial logic, especially anything related to determinism or security.

-- When in doubt, follow existing patterns in the codebase.
+If you are unsure about style, follow the existing patterns in the codebase.

 ---